 Write shorter sentences: Use plain language - you don't have to search for a more "academic-sounding" word when a simple one will do.
 Markers are looking for clear and accurate expression of ideas, not jargon or confusing language.
 Shorter sentences are usually clearer than long complex ones, but make sure it is a whole sentence and not just a clause or phrase.

 Keep a list of referencing examples: Referencing can be confusing and difficult to remember.
 But it's tedious to have to keep looking up how to reference things.
-Early in the term, before you have a lot of assignments to do, make a list of examples.
+Early in the semester, before you have a lot of assignments to do, make a list of examples.
 Choose one example of each of these most common formats:

 Check the style of referencing you are expected to use for each department you have modules in (it will be in the Course Handbook on Blackboard).
 If they are different, make more than one list of examples but mark them up clearly so you know which modules they apply to.